therealdj97/MachineLearning/notes1.md

 by shrinking their coefficients to Rero.
 It can be used for classification and regression.

-6. AdaBoost :
-Adaptive Boosting uses an ensemble of weak learners that is combined into a weighted sum that represents the final output of the boosted classifier.
+6. AdaBoost :Adaptive Boosting uses an ensemble of weak learners that is combined into a weighted sum that represents the final output of the boosted classifier.

-* Advantages
+    1. Advantages
         1. Explainable & Interpretable
         2. Less need for tweaking parameters
         3. Usually outperforms Random Forest

-* Disadvantages
+    2. Disadvantages

-1. Less prone to overfitting as the input variables are not jointly optimiRed@
+        1. Less prone to overfitting as the input variables are not jointly optimized
         2. ensitive to noisy data and outliers.

 ### Classification